dkimitsa/codesnippets/README.md

-# codesnippets
+# codesnippets -- various/unsorted
-contains different code/projects to demonstrace specific cases, mostly RoboVM related
+Collection of unsorted snippets, used to demonstrate/investigate issue/feature.
+Check individual folder for README.md for description (if there is any)